-Blog | On Time Edge
+Latest Blog Posts | On Time Edge

-Warning: Your Manufacturing ERP Can’t Do it All
+Warning!
+Your Manufacturing ERP Can't Do It All | On Time Edge

-Written by Catalyst Team | October 7, 2020
+Written by Digital Transformation Team | October 7, 2020

 Until recently, nearly every company had an expectation that the manufacturing ERP system should be sufficient to run the business.
 However, despite the name: enterprise resource planning (ERP), most ERP systems rarely cover all processes enterprise-wide.
 The reality is that software vendors build them to focus on core operations.
 The planning capability is typically limited to high-level budgeting while providing placeholders for business users to populate estimates from external sources.
 In this context, perhaps a more fitting name would be financial resource and document tracking (FRDT) system.
 To become genuinely enterprise-wide and provide robust planning capabilities, most systems require additional modules, customization, special reports, and bolt-on sub-systems.
 This approach might initially seem odd.
 However, it’s quite reasonable once you consider the rationale for designing them this way.